Legoar97/vito-legal/terminos.md

 **Cancellation**

 You can cancel your subscription at any time by logging into your account.
 Your cancellation will take effect at the end of the current paid term.
-If you have any questions or are unsatisfied with our Services, please email us at ivanramiro97@gmail.com.
+If you have any questions or are unsatisfied with our Services, please email us at vito@govito.app.

 **Fee Changes**